Finding sweet treats for our dogs, and even our family members, that don’t do too much harm to the system can be tough.

-Remember, honey isn’t toxic to dogs, and actually has a number of medicinal effects – your dog might even be trying to get to it to try and treat some inner discomfort you didn’t know about.
+Remember, honey isn’t toxic to dogs, and actually has many medicinal effects – your dog might even be trying to get to it to try and treat some inner discomfort you didn’t know about.

-However, just eating all this honey all at once isn’t the answer either, so be sure to tell your dog that this behaviour is crossing the line.
+However, just eating all this honey all at once isn’t the answer either, so be sure to tell your dog that this behavior is crossing the line.

 Some dog owners believe in making sure to clean their dog’s teeth if they’ve overdone it on honey or any other cloying, sticky sweet treat.